chrisli30/RIL-DOCS/RIF/RNS.md

 There are two ways users can get a domain.

 The first is to opening an auction through the Registrar contract for the desired domain.
-For example, if “.rsk is the TLD and Alice wants to get the domain “alice.rsk”, she can open an auction to this domain, make a bid, and if it is the highest, she will become the new owner of “alice.rsk” domain.
+For example, if “.rsk is the TLD and Alice wants to get the domain *“alice.rsk”*, she can open an auction to this domain, make a bid, and if it is the highest, she will become the new owner of *“alice.rsk”* domain.

-The second way is, if Bob is the owner of “bob.rsk” and Alice wants the subdomain “subdomain.bob.rsk”, Bob can delegate the subdomain ownership to Alice without an auction process.
+The second way is, if Bob is the owner of *“bob.rsk”* and Alice wants the subdomain *“subdomain.bob.rsk”*, Bob can delegate the subdomain ownership to Alice without an auction process.

 Once Alice gets a domain, she should set on the domain’s entry in the Registry contract the Resolver that will perform the resolution between the new domain and the desired resource.
 If a user doesn’t set a Resolver, a default one is set.
 This Public Resolver is the new owned domain’s parent’s Resolver.